keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 **I am my position:** When people focus only on their role, they don't see how their own actions extend beyond that role and they feel little sense of responsibility for overall outcomes.

-**The illusion fo taking charge:** When organizations respond to issues only reacting to events, they miss the long-term patterns that drive those events and fail to address the root causes of these patterns.
+**The illusion of taking charge:** When organizations respond to issues only reacting to events, they miss the long-term patterns that drive those events and fail to address the root causes of these patterns.

 **The parable of the boiled frog:** When organizations are set up to react to sudden changes, they miss slow, gradual changes that pose the greatest threats over time.

-**The delusion of learning from experience:** When the negative effects of their actions happen elsewhere, teams fail to connect cause and the effect across functional boundaries.
+**The delusion of learning from experience:** When the negative effects of their actions happen elsewhere, teams fail to connect cause and effect across functional boundaries.

 ## A Simple Example: A School as a System

 Imagine a school system.
-Your child tells you kid that teachers sometimes come unprepared for their lessons.
+Your child tells you that teachers sometimes come unprepared for their lessons.
 For instance, your child detects a wrong question in an exam and after 20 minutes lost, the teacher asks the kids to skip it.
 Week after week, hearing other situations, your concern grows.
-You contact the school principle.
-To your surprise, the principle cuts you off when you're explaining and tells you to talk to the teachers directly ("This is not my position") and highlights these are their best teachers ("Surely, there is nothing wrong in here, the enemy is out there").
+You contact the school principal.
+To your surprise, the principal cuts you off when you're explaining and tells you to talk to the teachers directly ("This is not my position") and highlights that these are their best teachers ("Surely, there is nothing wrong here, the enemy is out there").
 You keep hearing more cases from your child and similar impressions from other parents.
 Unfortunately, the consequences are not going to show up immediately ("The parable of the boiled frog"), but years later, when enrollment declines and trust is lost.

 ## Systems Thinking